azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # The reason why we should standardize en-ja translation of terms
 Standardization is not necessary if all Japanese tutorials fulfill the two steps like above flows.
 The number of the steps both in Japanese and in English are equal, and no problem when terms is translated into katakana-formed.

 But, in fact, almost all websites don't fulfill the above condition.
-In worse case, the explanation about katakana-formed terms that is rare in Japanese website, do exists, but it's incorrect.
+In worse case, the explanation about katakana-formed terms that is rare in Japanese website, do exists, however it's incorrect.

 If we encounter the situation that the tutorial or the documentation contains katakana-formed term and no explanation of that term, we certainly follow the below steps: